Thelymitra × mackibbinii

-Thelymitra × mackibbinii, also known as Thelymitra mackibbinii and commonly known as the brilliant sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra × mackibbinii, also known as Thelymitra mackibbinii and commonly known as brilliant sun orchid, is a species of orchid that is endemic to Victoria.
 It has a single narrow, dark green leaf and one or two violet flowers with purplish tips and darker veins, and a yellow lobe on top of the anther.

 Description

 Thelymitra × mackibbinii is a tuberous, perennial herb with a single dark green, linear leaf 70-100 mm long and 6-9 mm wide.
 One or two violet-coloured flowers with purplish tips and darker veins 20-25 mm wide are arranged on a flowering stem 150-300 mm tall.
 The sepals and petals are 10-15 mm long and 4-6 mm wide.
 The column is deep violet, 4-5 mm long and about 3 mm wide.
 The lobe on the top of the anther is small, bright yellow and warty.
 The side lobes are yellow and curve forwards with rough or hairy edges.
 Flowering occurs from September to October.